cotaannel/HumanBenchmark/README.md

 #Human Benchmark
 *Author: Annel Cota*

-##Background
-This was a coding project that I created for the class 'CS-351: Design of Large Programs' at UNM.

 ##Description
 This is a game full of mini games that tests your reaction time, memory, and overall cognitive ability.
 Here is an overview of all the